logchimp/docs/docs/cli/readme.md

 ---
 title: CLI
-description: An all-in-one tool to help you configure and making it super easy to spin up a new LogChimp site.
+description: An all-in-one tool to help you configure and make it super easy to spin up a new LogChimp site.
 slug: /docs/cli
 ---

-We understand that some users are going to want more flexibility, so the CLI has a whole set of flags and options that allow you to break the steps down and adjust what they do.
+We understand that some users are going to want more flexibility, so the CLI has a whole set of flags and options that allow you to break down the steps and adjust what they do.

 If you have any suggestions or find bugs 🐞, head over to the [LogChimp CLI GitHub repository](https://github.com/logchimp/logchimp-cli) and let us know.

 ## Install

-LogChimp CLI is an npm package that can be installed via either npm or yarn.
+LogChimp CLI is an npm package that can be installed via either npm or yarn or pnpm.

 ```bash
 npm install -g logchimp-cli